 How long should we allow for the trip?

 Generally, we ask that you allow at least 15 minutes between your ship's scheduled arrival time and the time of your trip.
-We meet guests at the 20 foot tall Rain Gauge on the cruise ship dock.
 If you book the trip that begins 15 minutes after your arrival you should have no trouble meeting us if you are ready to get off the ship as soon as it arrives.
 The cruise ship's "all-aboard" time will be 30 minutes prior to the departure time listed on your sailing schedule.
 We require that guests have at least 30 minutes between their trip's return time and the "all-aboard time" for their ship.

 Here is an example: If Diamond Princess will be in Ketchikan from 10am - 6pm then the all aboard time for the ship is 5:30pm.
 Guests traveling on this ship could book the 11am, 12noon, 1pm or 2pm Orcas Cove tours or they could book Ketchikan Kayaking at 11:15am, or 2:15pm.